MileHacker Logo

 Major Airports

 Jakarta is served by two main airports.
-Soekarno-Hatta International Airport (CGK) serves as the main international and domestic gateway, is approximately 20 km west of central Jakarta.
+Soekarno-Hatta International Airport (CGK) serves as the main international and domestic gateway, located about 20 km west of central Jakarta.
 Halim Perdanakusuma International Airport (HLP) sits nearer to the city center, mainly for domestic flights and some regional routes.

 Flight Information